 Retropectives One of the core principles in Scrum is the idea of continuous improvement.
 Each Sprint the Team engages in an inspect-and-adapt cycle during the Retrospective meeting.
 Beyond that, the Scrum Guide does not offer much insight into how to run a successful…read more

 Definition of Ready Having a Definition of Ready means that stories must be immediately actionable.
 The Team must be able to determine what needs to be done and the amount of work required to complete the User Story or PBI.
 The Team must understand the "done"...read more

 Calculating Business Value Calculating business value and using that insight to prioritize the Product Backlog is one of the most important things an Product Owner can do to drive profits and achieve a competitive advantage using Scrum.
 Estimated time for this course:…read more

 The Scrum Team The Scrum Team is made up of the people who actually work on Product Backlog Items during a Sprint.
 In a software context, this group is most often called the Development Team.
-In other contexts, the simple term Team is often used.
-The Scrum...read more
+In other contexts, the simple term Team is often used....read more

 Scrum Master The Scrum Master is tasked with making Scrum work.
 They work intimately with the Team, sometimes as a member.
 Their primary task is to remove Impediments and guide the team in Scrum practices.
 The Scrum Master does whatever it takes to help...read more

 Your membership will automatically renew every month.
 If you wish to cancel your membership, simply click on “My Account” under "My Profile" and hit cancel.
 Your access will stop 30 days after your last received payment.

 Under what categories can I claim SEUs for Online courses?